wagtail/rfcs/text/115-write-api.md

 #### Workflow as validation

-Some operations are valid in field-shape but invalid in workflow state — e.g. submitting an already-published page to workflow.
+Some operations are valid in field-shape but invalid in workflow state, like submitting an already-published page to workflow.

-**TBC**: do we surface allowed actions on the resource itself (`allowed_actions` array, HATEOAS-flavoured), or only via 409/422 responses on attempt?
-Lean: both, since allowed actions also drive UI affordances.
+We expect we will surface an `allowed_actions` (or similar) array on resource responses (HATEOAS-flavoured affordances for UI and CLI), and return **422** with explicit workflow-state detail when an invalid action is attempted.

 ### Compatibility and extensions